cmerwich/participant-analysis/readme.md

 In `coreference` the converted data can be found.
 This data can be loaded into your notebook.

 ### 4. Inter-annotator Agreement
 The `iaa` folder contains code and data to calculate and analyse inter-annotator agreement of the coreference annotations.
+In the [iaa-analysis notebook](https://nbviewer.jupyter.org/github/cmerwich/participant-analysis/blob/master/iaa/iaa-analysis.ipynb) I explain what kind of inter-annotator agreement algorithm I have used and I analyse and interpret the iaa measures.

 ### 5. Programs
 In `programs` I have started to develop a deterministic coreference resolver.
-Like all repositories, this work in progress and very unfinished.
+Like all repositories, this is work in progress and very unfinished.

 ### 6. Test
 The `test` folder contains the data that `programs` has produced.